 8. Plants That Can Talk to Each Other

-Few years ago researchers discovered that plants can react to oncoming herbivore invasions by warning each other and lead to a defensive reaction.
-They set up bean plants close to each other and when aphids attacked one of them, the nearby plants started their defence strategy: the production of chemicals, such as methyl salicylate, that repel the ‘enemies’ and attract their predators.
+A few years ago researchers discovered that plants can react to oncoming herbivore invasions by warning each other and lead to a defensive reaction.
+They set up bean plants close to each other, and when aphids attacked one of them, the nearby plants started their defense strategy: the production of chemicals, such as methyl salicylate, that repels their enemies, and attracts their predators.

-Perhaps the fantasy world of living, walking and talking plants we’ve seen only in Hollywood films or read in books, is more real that we may think.
-It’s just a matter of how we see the world and how much we are open-minded and willing to believe that we humans are not the only living beings on this planet.
+Perhaps the fantastic world of the living plants we’ve seen only in Hollywood films, or read about in books, is more real that we may think.
+It’s just a matter of how we see the world, how much we are open-minded and willing to believe that we humans are not the only living beings on this planet.

-It looks like the researches have just begun.
-So who knows what else we will discover in the near future?
+The research has just begun.
+Who knows what else we will discover in the future?